M0xkLurk3r/fish-solaris/README.md

 ## Runtime Dependencies

 fish requires a curses implementation, such as ncurses, to run.

-fish requires PCRE2 due to the regular expression support contained in the `string` builtin.
-A bundled version will be compiled in automatically at build time if required.

 fish requires a number of utilities to operate, which should be present on any Unix, GNU/Linux or OS X system.
 These include (but are not limited to) hostname, grep, awk, sed, which, and getopt. fish also requires the bc program.